Diagnostic Medical Sonography: Applying for Professional Curriculum

-Please note that you must be currently enrolled at one of our Academic Affiliates and seeking a bachelor's of science degree in order to be eligible for application into our program.
+Please note that you must be currently enrolled at one of our Academic Affiliates and seeking a Bachelor of Science degree in order to be eligible for application into our program.

 Admission to UWHC School of Diagnostic Medical Sonography is highly competitive and granted to a limited number of applicants each year.
 A diagnostic medical sonography student must be a mature, dependable person who is "people oriented" and genuinely interested in caring for individuals who are ill, injured or disabled.
 All applicants are evaluated on the same basis regardless of race, sex, sexual orientation, handicap, religion, age, national origin or veteran's status.

 The following information offers a general description outlining the attributes of a successful candidate.

 - Students must be in good health and physical condition in order to be capable of performing the duties required of a sonographer.